-First of all, if there is a cycle where every variable has a degree of (2, 2), then selecting one value for a variable in this cycle will propagate through the entire cycle, as is shown in the top part of Fig. 4.
-On line 8, by choosing a variable x with $\delta(x) = (3, 1)$ with a neighbour y with $\delta(y) = (2, 2)$ , one of the values for x will propagate through y.
-(See Fig. 4b.)
-Consequently, 4 variables are removed in one branch, and one in the other, giving a work factor of $\tau(4, 1)$ for this case.
-The obvious exception is when the cycle contains only 3 variables, as is shown in Fig. 7a.
-Note that the coloured vertex x[i] is the only possible choice-the other assignment would lead to an inconsistency.
+$\delta(x) = (3, 1)$ with a neighbour y with $\delta(y) = (2, 2)$ , one of the values for x will propagate to y.
+(See lower part of Fig. 3.)
+Consequently, 4 variables are removed in one branch, and one in the other, giving a running time of $\mathcal{O}(\tau(4, 1)^n)$ for this case.
+The obvious exception to this case is when the cycle contains only 3 variables, as is shown in the left part of Fig. 6.
+Note that the coloured vertex x[i]is the only possible choice - the other assignment would lead to an inconsistency.

 Now if every variable x in the cycle has $\delta(x) = (3, 1)$ , we get a number of different possibilities, but before we discuss them, we need to make some observations.
-Once a variable has no neighbours (Fig. 6a), or is part of a component consisting of only two variables and one edge between them, a 'hurdle,' (Fig. 6b), we need no longer consider it.
-The first case is obvious, since if a variable has no neighbours, it is not involved in any constraints, and we can choose its value freely, while the second case is somewhat harder; We will get back to it when we discuss algorithm MH3.
-Consequently, when a component of (3, 1) variables has at most 3 variables, as in Fig. 7b, when choosing such a variable, in effect, the entire component is removed from the problem and need no longer be considered-in one case we get a unique assignment for the remaining (black) vertices, and in the other case we get a hurdle.
-If there are no cycles in the component, e.g we have a 'comb-like' structure, as in Fig. 8, then choosing any of the three variables to branch on will, again, remove the entire component, giving a work factor of $\tau(3,3)$ .
+The first one is that once a variable has no neighbours, see Fig. 5, we can choose any of the two values for it.
+Additionally, we get a similar situation when a component has been reduced to two variables with one edge between then, a 'hurdle.'
+This means that when a component of (3, 1) variables has at most 3 variables, as in Fig. 6, to the right, when choosing such a variable, in effect, the entire component is removed from the problem and need no longer be considered - in one case we get a unique assignment for the remaining (black) vertices in the other case we get a hurdle.
+If there are no cycles in the component, e.g we have a 'comb-like' structure (see Fig. 7), then choosing any of the three variables to branch on will, again, remove the entire component, giving a running time of $\mathcal{O}(\tau(3,3)^n)$ .
 This also holds for cycle-free components of size 4 and 5.
-When there are more than 5 variables in the component, by choosing a variable which is two variables removed from the end of the comb (the marked variable in Fig. 8), the chain is broken and we remove 3 variables in one branch and 4 in the other.
+When there are more than 5 variables in the component, by choosing a variable which is two variables removed from the end of the comb (marked in Fig. 7), the chain is broken and we remove 3 variables in one branch and 4 in the other.
 As was seen in the case for cycles where all variables have degree (2,2), the number of removed variables increases if a neighbour of the branching variable has this property.
 Consequently, we will focus on the combs and merely note that the time complexity will not be worse if we have more variables with degree (2, 2).

 Getting back to discussing cycles; When we reach line 10 of algorithm MH2, every cycle consists exclusively of variables with degree (3, 1), and since no vertex in the graph has degree higher than 3, there can be at most one cycle in a component.
 The case with cycles containing 3 variables was discussed earlier, and for the case with 4 variables we get one branch where the entire component is removed, and one where we get a comb with 3 variables, which can be removed in its entirety when we branch.
 There can be no more than n/4 cycles with 4 variables in the graph at this point.
 For each of these cycles, we choose one variable to branch on, and in one branch the entire component is removed, while in the other, we get a component with 3 variables.
-Since we want to look at all of these cycles, and both branches, this is equivalent to selecting k cycles where we remove the entire component, and then examine the remaining n/4-kcomponents.
-In other words, it will require algorithm $MH3(\alpha, G, \Theta)$
+Since we want to look at all of these cycles, and both branches, this is equivalent to selecting k cycles where we remove the entire component, and then examine the remaining n/4 - k components.
+In other words, it will require